WinQuota home

 A: Internally it supports event logs only.
 All other notifications are external and can be configured as you wish.
 Using, for example, Google, you can get either commercial or non-commercial components for any suitable kind of notification.

-A: For the most common cases you either have already installed such components like AspEmail, or just have plans to do it; and WinQuota uses the component you have already installed.
+A: In general you either have such components as AspEmail already installed, or are going to use them; and WinQuota uses the component you have already installed.
 We decided to support compatibility with dozen of other email/SMS/whatever notifications software in our product because free tools have enough capabilities and provide lower cost for the whole solution.

 Q: Does WinQuota support email notifications?